buerokratt/Installation-Guides/Q&A.md

 ##### Here are listed issues we have witnesed during installation and how to solve them  and also notices to remember

 #### Notice -
-While filing the configure.txt file or changint the calues manually, do not end the URL's with `/` as this will cause errors within the system.
+While editing the config.txt file or changing the values manually, do not end the URL's with `/` as this will cause errors within the system.

 ##### Issue
 ###### Library "TEEMAD" does not load.